thr-consulting/imperium/docs/AuthenticationInDepth.md

 * `User.getById(id)` - *[async]* needs to get a user object by id.
 * `User.getByEmail(email)` - *[async]* needs to a get a user object by email.
 * `User.getData(user)` - needs to extract specific information from the user object.
-  * Returns and object with these fields:
+  * Returns an object with these fields:
     * id - the user id
     * basicInfo - the user basic info object
-    * password - encrypted password
     * roles - array of user roles
+    * servicesField - string name of where the `services` field is located under a user object.

 #### `Auth.serializeAuth(authObject)` model method *[async]*
-This method needs convert the server auth object to a `JSON.serialize`-able object that will get sent to the client.
+This method needs to convert the server auth object to a `JSON.serialize`-able object that will get sent to the client.

 ## Implementation of @imperium/auth